aviks/MiniFB.jl/docs/src/gen.md

 * Change current working directory to `MiniFB/src`
 * Clone the source of the MiniFB library from `https://github.com/emoon/minifb` to `/tmp`

-Then run the following code:
+Then run the following code will regenerate the files:

 ```
 const MINCLUDE = "/tmp/minifb/include/"